Sesi Magazine Is The Only Magazine For Black Girls

 I was sitting in my home last weekend talking to my nieces who are 11 and 16, the topics ranged from the music they listened to and who/what they enjoyed watching on YouTube and TikTok.

 I noticed their YouTube and TikTok faves all lacked melanin and they didn’t seem to notice.
-When I asked, they simply said, “It’s harder to find Black girl influencers who are our age because they are not on the homepage.”
+When I asked, they simply said, “it’s harder to find Black girl influencers who are our age because they are not on the homepage.”

-And then I thought back to my late grandmother, when I turned 13 she signed me up to receive monthly subscriptions from Ebony, Essense, and JET magazine.
+And then I thought back to my late grandmother, when I turned 13 she signed me up to receive monthly subscriptions from Ebony, Essence, and JET magazine.
 When I asked her why, she simply said, “Because you need to see people who look like you.”
 Of course, the message went over my head but every month I was waiting by the door for my magazines.

 I grew up on Brandy, Monica, Aaliyah, and no internet until junior high school, so magazines were the only way to keep up with my faves.
 But there was no singular magazine dedicated to Black girls.
 All that would change with the launch of Sesi Magazine.

-Sesi magazine is an independently run magazine that’s edited and published on a quarterly basis by Andréa Butler.
+Sesi is an independently run magazine that’s edited and published on a quarterly basis by Andréa Butler.

 “Sesi” means “sister” in Sotho, a Bantu language mainly spoken in Southern Africa.
 The only teen magazine for Black girls on the newsstands, Sesi reps to the fullest — filling that void in mainstream magazine media, in which Black girls and their voices are virtually invisible.”

-A whole magazine that comes in digital and print with Black girls on the cover–a literal dream come true.
+A whole magazine that comes in digital and print, with Black girls on the cover–a literal dream come true.
 The magazine covers hair, current events, entertainment news, and so much more.
 Girls can even send in their short stories and poems to the magazine–if selected they will publish it.

 Sesi recently raised 8,000 to stay afloat, in a statement released on BLK Creatives, Butler said, “Despite the countless hours and days over the past nine years I’ve spent reaching out to brands; applying for loans, grants, etc.; and yes, even sending magazines, emails, and tweets to celebs, these attempts have either been ignored or declined.”